seungecon/seungecon.github.io/_pages/about.md

 Education:

 * I graduated with a Ph.D. in Economics from U.C.
 Berkeley in 2022.
-Before then, I attended Seoul National University and Korea Science Academy.
+I grew up in Korea where I attended Seoul National University and Korea Science Academy.